marvinsjsu/interview-prep/patterns/observer-pattern/notes.md

 // `getTruthiness` method will return a new function that when invoked
 // will return the truthiness of the object based on its `val1` and
 // `val2` properties.
 The returned arrow function will have a this
-// based on lexical scope of when and where it was defined.
-So in
+// based on lexical scope of when and where it was defined
+// (not when executed in runtim).
+So in this example,
-// this example, since the arrow function is inside regular
+// since the arrow function is inside regular
-// function that has a `this` which is the `obj` object,
+// function that has a `this` which is the
-// then the `this` of the arrow function is `obj`.
+// `obj` object, then the `this` of the
+// arrow function is `obj`.

 const obj = {
     val1: true,